ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mielecloudservice/README.md

 * Miele Client_secret (from https://www.miele.com/developer/ )

 ## Installation
-To install, excecute the following:
+To install, do the following:

 1. Install via Admin using the
  * stable Repo - to get the current stable version